Courtney Stodden: 2009–2014

 Stodden began in the entertainment industry as a youth by modeling.
 As of 2011, Stodden's measurements were listed as 36-23-35 and 5 ft 3 in in height.
 In 2009, Stodden hosted a cable access TV show produced by North Beach Community TV in Ocean Shores, The Courtney Stodden Show, which ran for five episodes.
-In October 2009, Stodden competed as Miss Ocean Shores Teen USA in the 2010 Miss Washington Teen USA pageant, though she did not win the title.
+In October 2009, Stodden competed as Miss Ocean Shores Teen USA in the 2010 Miss Washington Teen USA pageant, though they did not win the title.
 In 2010, Stodden released the original songs "Car Candy", "Crazy", "Don't Put It on Me", "Hurting People", and "We Are America".
 Star Observer ranked "Don't Put It on Me" as number eleven on their list of The 11 Best Songs of '11.
 Stodden said, "'Don't Put It On Me' is a kind of tongue-in-cheek song that I didn't take seriously at all, but it obviously had a good message to it."
 Stodden's mother, Krista Keller, initially served as Stodden's manager, but quit in May 2015, citing "creative differences".
 During their marriage, Stodden was managed by Hutchison.

 In July 2012, Stodden and Hutchison were interviewed about their relationship on the Fox talk show Father Albert, in an episode of ABC's Good Morning America, and E!
 News.

 The couple appeared as cast members in the second season of the VH1 reality television series Couples Therapy, which premiered in October 2012.
 The series features publicly known couples receiving therapy for relationship problems.
 According to Stodden, the couple enrolled in therapy to resolve "age-difference issues such as communication."
-Despite criticism leveled at the couple, Dr. Jenn Berman, the marriage, family, and child therapist who worked with the couple during their appearance on the show, opined that she did not believe that Hutchison deliberately sought out young people, saying, "He's not a predator.
-He's not someone, who if Courtney left him, would be trolling the Internet or high schools for underage girls.
-That's not his m.o.
+Despite criticism leveled at the couple, Dr. Jenn Berman, their therapist on the show, opined that she did not believe that Hutchison deliberately sought out young people, saying, "He's not a predator....
 This is not a guy who was seeking out teenagers.
 He was teaching a class, she wanted to be an actress, it was an acting class ...
 And that's how it started."